-§ 165-6 Permits
+§ 165-6.
+Permit required.

-- A. Except as otherwise provided in this chapter, no person shall commence or perform any land-disturbing activity not exempted from this section, including but not limited to grading, stripping, excavating or filling, without first obtaining an erosion and sediment control permit from the permitting authority. - B. Best management practices, and defined in section 3.2, shall be used as a guide and reference of performance standards in the issuance of all erosion and sediment control permits and for all work done pursuant to [municipal] authority. - C. Applicants shall also obtain all other permits required by state, federal, and local laws. - D. The Westchester County Soil and Water Conservation District may be consulted for review and recommendations for all applications for any permits involving land-disturbing activity which involves construction on slopes in excess of 25%, excavation or fill of 20,000 cubic yards or more of material, is within 100 feet of watercourse, as defined herein, or within 100 feet of wetlands as classified by the unified definition or for any applications for permits involving any land-disturbing activities in the [municipality].
-If the Westchester County Soil and Water Conservation District fails to make any recommendation within 30 days upon receipt of mailing, such referral shall be deemed to constitute no objection to the application. - E. The [Municipal] Engineer's office, in conjunction with the Building Department and the Environmental Code Officer, shall be charged with the implementation and the enforcement of this chapter and any permits issued hereunder.
+A. Except as otherwise provided in this chapter, no person shall commence or perform any land-disturbing activity not exempted from this section without first obtaining an erosion and sediment control permit from the permitting authority.
+[Amended 4-2-2002 by L.L.
+No. 1-2002]

+- B. Best management practices, as defined in § 165-4, shall be used as a guide and reference of performance standards in the issuance of all erosion and sediment control permits and for all work done pursuant to Town authority. - C. Applicants shall also obtain all other permits as required by state, federal and local laws. - D. The Westchester County Soil and Water Conservation District may he consulted for review and recommendations for all applications for any permits involving any land-disturbing activity which involves construction on slopes in excess of 25%, excavation or fill of 20,000 cubic yards or more of material, is within 100 feet of a watercourse as defined in Chapter 178, Freshwater Wetlands, or within 100 feet of a wetlands as classified by the unified federal definition or for any applications for any permits involving any land-disturbing activities in the Town and a contiguous municipality.
+If the Westchester County Soil and Water Conservation District fails to make any recommendation within 30 days upon receipt of mailing, such referral shall be deemed to constitute no objection to the application. - E. The Town Engineer's office, in conjunction with the Building Department and the Environmental Code Officer, shall be charged with the implementation and enforcement of this chapter and any permits issued hereunder. - F. The clearing of more than 10 trees with a DBH of six inches or greater within a 5,000 square foot area or the cutting of any vegetation in an area in excess of 5,000 square feet within a twelve- month period will require an erosion and sediment control permit.
+[Added 4-2-2002 by L.L.
+No. 1-2002]

-§ 165-7 Exceptions
+§ 165-7.
+Exceptions.

-A permit shall not be required for the following activities:
+A permit shall not be required for any of the following activities:

-- 1. Normal lawn and agriculture maintenance. - 2.
-Existing nursery and agriculture operations conducted as either a permitted main or accessory use. - 3.
-Grading of land in a uniform manner or other land-disturbance activity that is less than 5,000 square feet in area and no more than 20 cubic yards of fill are added or removed from the area, provided that the normal flow of the exterior of the property lines is not altered and, upon completion of the grading, the exposed surfaces are permanently stabilized with vegetation. - 4.
-Alteration of the exterior of a building and alteration of a building, provided that such exterior alteration does not increase land coverage. - 5.
-Installation, renovation, or replacement of a septic system to serve an existing dwelling or structure(s). - 6.
-Any emergency activity which is immediately necessary to protection of life, property or natural resources. - 7.
-The creation of an above-ground pool or garden less than 10,000 square feet on a residential property.
+- A. Normal lawn and landscaping maintenance. - B. Existing nursery and agricultural operations conducted as either a permitted main or accessory, use. - C. Grading of land in a uniform manner or other land-disturbance activity that is less than 5,000 square feet in area and no more than 20 cubic yards of fill are added or removed from the area, provided that the normal flow of the exterior of the property lines is not altered and, upon completion of the grading, the exposed surfaces are permanently stabilized with vegetation. - D. Alteration of the exterior of a building and alteration of a building, provided that such exterior alteration does not increase land coverage. - E. Installation, renovation or replacement of a septic system to serve an existing dwelling or structure(s). - F. Any emergency activity which is immediately necessary to protection of life, property or natural resources.

-§165-8.
-Permit Application; Fee
+G. The creation of an above-ground pool or garden less than 10,000 square feet on a residential property.

+§ 165-8.
+Permit application; fee.